myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 Let's understand how convolution process is taking place using the above architecture.

-If we have an object with 3 channels, there should be 1 kernels of size (3x3x3) where last index value 3 is channels of a kernel which gives outputs.
+If we have an object with 3 channels, there should be 1 kernels of size (3x3x3) where last index value 3 are channels of the kernel.

 Look at image below, to understand how multi channels are handled.

 ![](https://miro.medium.com/max/1440/1*ciDgQEjViWLnCbmX-EeSrA.gif)

-While building a network be careful of receptive field.
-If the receptive field of the output is too small, ask yourself a question, is my network really learning something?

-**How does the channels size increases per layer and what would be it's effect on the network or my machine ?**

-From the above table, in 5th layer we get 512 channels.
-So, how do I know whether my 512 channels are enough for my network to learn?
-Answer is we don't know, we need to experiment with these numbers.

-As this 512 is a large number, a machine which is capable of handling it will only be able to do it.
-If I ask you to run on say T4, your machine will take more time to train your network as compared to say P100 or any higher gpu model series.

-This number depends on how complex is the dataset? like in medical use cases, we might need 1024 channels and it might still be not enough.

-There is another problem in the above network.
-Check the table once again.
+Do you see each kernel has it's own channel.
+Now we have another problem.

 **How many parameters are we initializing ?**

-More the number of parameters initialized slower will the training time of the network.
-Let's again go through the network,
+Let's go through the network again,

 |Object Size|Kernel Size|Output Size|Parameters|
 |----|----|----|----|